Create a Tobacco- and Vape-Free School

-- If the school board passes the proposed policy changes, begin working with school administration to develop a communication, implementation and enforcement plan.
-Utilize the Sample E-Cigarette Advisory Letter for Parents, Sample Tobacco Policy Staff Memo and Sample Tobacco Policy Parent Letter to get started.
+- If the school board passes the proposed policy changes, begin working with administration to develop a communication, implementation and enforcement plan.
+To get started, use the Sample E-Cigarette Advisory Letter for Parents, Sample Tobacco Policy Staff Memo and Sample Tobacco Policy Parent Letter.

-- Gather and share signage, prevention and cessation resources throughout your school once the new policy is implemented.
+- Gather and share signage, prevention and cessation resources throughout your school once the new policy begins.
 Well-Ahead Louisiana provides tobacco-free school signage to schools across the state.
-To request free signs, email: firstname.lastname@example.org.
+To request free signs, email: email@example.com.

 - Celebrate your school’s new tobacco- and vape-free campus!